-Legal residence for purposes of trition payment.
+Legal residence for purposes of tuition payment.

-Dual Empliment
+Dual Enrollment

-Brandment in college courses at Mesalands Community College while a student is also encolled in an area high school and the student is taking course work that courts both toward high school graduation and fire college credit.
+Enrollment in college courses at Mesalands Community College while a student is also enrolled in an area high school and the student is taking course work that counts both toward high school graduation and for college credit.